Lemlist → Attio: outbound that actually shows up in the CRM

 Outcome

-Outbound operates end-to-end in Attio.
-Leadership sees real reply-rate numbers by segment.
-The SDR stopped spreadsheet-juggling.
+Outbound operates end-to-end from Attio.
+Leadership sees real reply-rate numbers by ICP segment.
+The SDR responds to hot replies and nothing else.
+Zero spreadsheet-juggling.

 FAQ